Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_pnp_with_provisioning_sample`

   This sample has the same functionality as the `paho_iot_pnp_sample` but uses the Azure Device Provisioning Service for authentication.
-The same steps above may be followed for interacting with the sample, but you must instead set the environment variables described in [IoT Provisioning X.509 Certificate Sample](#iot-provisioning-x509-certificate-sample) for authentication.
+The same steps above should be followed for interacting with the sample in Azure IoT Explorer.

 ### IoT Plug and Play Multiple Component Sample